 Is it likely that you will require LASIK enhancement?
 Not highly.
 But it is possible and should be considered prior to committing to the procedure.

 During your time in our care, we will discuss the possibility of additional treatments along with how those treatments can be paid for.
 There are circumstances where LASIK enhancement is free of charge, but this is not always the case.
-Visit out Poughkeepsie or Fishkill office to learn more.
+Visit out Poughkeepsie or Yorktown office to learn more.

 Now is the Time